Living in Israel?

 Life in Israel

-When you start your expatriate life in Israel, you will join the circa 8 million people currently living there.
-The majority of the population has settled in the coastal plain, along the shores of the Mediterranean Sea.
+When you start your life in Israel, you will join a current population of around eight million people.
+The majority of the population has settled in the coastal plain along the shores of the Mediterranean Sea, and most of the country’s cities are located here, with the notable exception of Jerusalem.

 Considering the country’s urbanization rate of over 90%, it shouldn’t surprise you that the most populous areas are the three metropolises of Jerusalem, Tel Aviv-Yafo, and Haifa.
-We have briefly introduced these cities in our guide on moving to Israel.
+Take a look at our guide on moving to Israel for more information on these cities.

 The Israeli People

-You will soon notice that many Israelis have foreign roots.
-Among the Jewish population, roughly two-thirds are so-called Sabras actually born in Israel, while the other 27% chose life in Israel as immigrants.
-Most Jewish migrants come from Europe or the United States, but there are some with an African — especially Ethiopian — or Asian background, too.
+Many Israelis have foreign roots — among the Jewish population, roughly two-thirds are Sabras, or those actually born in Israel, while the other 27% have immigrated to the country.
+Most of the latter come from Europe or the United States, but there are many with an African (especially Ethiopian) or Asian background, too.

-In addition to the Jewish immigrants making aliya, i.e. returning to the Promised Land, life in Israel attracts poor migrant workers from countries like China, Nigeria, the Philippines, Romania, or Thailand.
+In addition to the Jewish immigrants making Aliyah,(i.e. returning to the Promised Land), life in Israel attracts poor migrant workers from countries like China, Nigeria, the Philippines, Romania, or Thailand.
 The living and working conditions of disadvantaged laborers have led to renewed media attention and public debates in recent years.

 A Small Country with Extreme Temperatures

 Israel is a fairly small state.
-If you exclude the occupied territories in the West Bank, the Gaza Strip, and the Golan Heights, whose status has been hotly disputed for the last few decades, the nation is about as large (or little) as the US State of New Jersey.
-Much of the territory is desert or steppe, which accounts for the high degree of urbanization described above.
+If you exclude the occupied territories in the West Bank, the Gaza Strip, and the Golan Heights, whose status has been hotly disputed for the last few decades, the nation is about the size of the US State of New Jersey.
+Much of the territory is desert or steppe, which explains the high degree of urbanization described above.

-As the country is wedged in between the Mediterranean coast and the Arabian Peninsula, the landscape you’ll see during your life in Israel mainly consists of semi-arid regions and areas with a typical desert climate.
+As the country is wedged in between the Mediterranean coast and the Arabian Peninsula, Israel’s landscape mainly consists of semi-arid regions and areas with a typical desert climate.
 In the hills and mountains, the heat is mitigated by rather rough winters, and the coastal cities profit from the maritime influence that brings a bit more humidity and slightly milder temperatures.

 What to Do in Your Spare Time?

-Camping and hiking are popular activities, among sporty visitors and outdoorsy Israelis alike.
-If you prefer to enjoy your athletic activities on the living-room sofa rather than in the Eilat Mountains, soccer and basketball are the nation’s favorite spectator sports — an ideal small-talk topic for any expat.
+Camping and hiking are popular activities, among athletic visitors and outdoorsy Israelis alike.
+If you prefer to enjoy your athletic activities on the living-room sofa rather than in the Eilat Mountains, soccer and basketball are the nation’s favorite spectator sports, and an ideal small-talk topic for any expat.

-Moreover, you can have a look into modern literature and media.
-Hebrew novelists and poets like Amos Oz or Yehuda Amichai have been translated into numerous languages, and recent movie productions such as Waltz with Bashir, The Band’s Visit, and Or (My Treasure) garnered heaps of international acclaim for Israeli film-makers.
-If all that is a bit too dull and high-brow for your taste, Tel Aviv’s many venues for clubbing and partying should make sure that life in Israel never gets boring.
+If you’re interested in Israel’s culture, there’s a lot on offer.
+Hebrew novelists and poets like Amos Oz or Yehuda Amichai have been translated into numerous languages, and recent movie productions such as Waltz with Bashir, Sand Storm, and Zero Motivation have given Israeli film-makers an excellent reputation.
+If you fancy letting your hair down, Tel Aviv’s many venues for clubbing and partying should make sure that life in Israel never gets boring.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.